timanand/CoreDemoJSON/README.md

 ## Pre-Requisite
-The following are mandatory for the CoreDemoEF application to run :
+The following are mandatory for the CoreDemoJSON application to run :

 - Microsoft .NET Core 5.0 Runtime or SDK.